Skip to content

 Sub-processor Purpose Location Personal data

-Google Fonts (CDN) Font delivery for the marketing website only Global CDN IP address (log-free mode)
+Google Fonts Delivers fonts for this marketing website only Global IP address (logging turned off)

-Twilio / WhatsApp Business API Lawyer intake channel (record requests) India edge Phone number, message text
+Twilio / WhatsApp Business How lawyers send in record requests India Phone number, message text

 Sub-processor list last updated 2026-05-22.
 Changes are notified to customers with 30 days' notice.